-Shareholder proposals for inclusion in our proxy materials relating to the 2021 annual meeting of our shareholders must be received by us at our executive offices no later than January 28, 2021 or, if the date of that meeting is more than 30 calendar days before or after July 8, 2021, a reasonable time before we begin to print and send our proxy materials with respect to that meeting.
+Shareholder proposals for inclusion in our proxy materials relating to the 2025 annual meeting of our shareholders must be received by us at our executive offices no later than January 31, 2025 or, if the date of that meeting is more than 30 calendar days before or after July 18, 2025, a reasonable time before we begin to print and send our proxy materials with respect to that meeting.

 In addition, our by-laws provide that a shareholder desiring to bring business before any meeting of shareholders or to nominate any person for election to our board of directors must give timely written notice to our secretary in accordance with the procedural requirements set forth in our by-laws.
 In the case of a regularly scheduled annual meeting, written notice must be delivered or mailed to and received at our principal executive offices not less than 60 days nor more than 90 days before the first Monday in May in the year of the annual meeting (the default date for such meetings set in our by-laws), must describe the business to be brought before the meeting, and must provide specific information about the proposing shareholder, other supporters of the proposal, their stock ownership and their interest in the proposed business.
-If we hold the 2021 annual meeting of our shareholders before May 3, 2021, and if we give less than 70 days' notice or prior public disclosure of the date of that meeting, then the shareholder's notice must be delivered or mailed to and received at our principal executive offices not later than the close of business on the tenth day after the earlier of (1) the day on which we mail notice of the date of the annual meeting and (2) the day on which we publicly disclose the date of the annual meeting.
-If we hold the 2021 annual meeting of our shareholders on or after May 3, 2021, in order to bring an item of business before the meeting in accordance with our by-laws, a shareholder must deliver the requisite notice of that item of business to us between February 2, 2021 and March 4, 2021.
+If we hold the 2025 annual meeting of our shareholders before May 1, 2025, and if we give less than 70 days' notice or prior public disclosure of the date of that meeting, then the shareholder's notice must be delivered or mailed to and received at our principal executive offices not later than the close of business on the tenth day after the earlier of (1) the day on which we mail notice of the date of the annual meeting and (2) the day on which we publicly disclose the date of the annual meeting.
+If we hold the 2025 annual meeting of our shareholders on or after May 1, 2025, in order to bring an item of business before the meeting in accordance with our by-laws, a shareholder must deliver the requisite notice of that item of business to us between February 4, 2025 and March 6, 2025.
+In addition, to comply with universal proxy rules, any notice of a solicitation of proxies in support of director nominees other than our nominees must set forth the information required by Rule 14a-19 under the Exchange Act and be postmarked or transmitted electronically to us at our principal executive office no later than May 19, 2025, or, if the date of the 2025 annual meeting has changed by more than 30 calendar days from the 2024 annual meeting, then by the later of 60 calendar days prior to the date of the 2025 annual meeting or the 10th calendar day after the day on which we first publicly announce the date of the 2025 annual meeting.